Juniper/Intro-to-Using-Ansible-with-Junos-OS/README.md

 # What is Ansible?
 Ansible is an automation framework that is used for automating tasks.
 Ansible supports a wide range of integrations.
 The most commonly used ones are infrustructure, networks, containers, cloud, and devop tools.
 To learn more about Ansible check out their [website](https://ansible.com).

+# Why use Ansible?
+Ansible is a great tool if you need to make changes and/or execute specific tasks on more than one device.
+Instead of having to do a specific task on multiple machines one at a time, you can do that task on all of them at once by executing one script (playbook).
+Also, if you have multiple tasks you can combine them into one playbook.
+This saves a lot of time for the developer and minimizes the chance of any errors.

+# Ansible and Junos OS
+[Juniper Networks](http://www.juniper.net/us/en/) specifically uses Ansible to automate network infrustructure.
+Although one might think that this is a daunting task, it is actually something anyone can do even without a strong programming background.
+In this guide, we will be showing how to use Ansible with Junos.

+Although Ansible is written in Python, knowing Python is not necessary to use Ansible because the automation tasks are written in the human readable language YAML.
+Click [here](../master/resources/yaml.pdf) to get a brief introduction to YAML.
+These YAML files are called playbooks.
+Users execute the playbook against a set of hosts in an inventory file to automate the job.
+To read a short intro on playbooks click [here](../master/resources/playbooks.pdf).
+Playbooks also make use of the Jinja2 templating system.
+All these tools together make Ansible a very easy to use, dynamic tool for automating jobs.

 # Ansible and Networking Vendors
 Ansible can be used with multiple networking vendors:
 * Juniper